 The primary meaning of 'alien enemy' is one whose sovereign or state is at war with the Sovereign of the United Kingdom1.

 However, in reference to civil rights, 'alien enemy' is used by the United Kingdom2 courts in a different sense and means one who is voluntarily resident3 or who carries on business4 in an enemy or enemy-subjugated country5, even though he is British (whether natural-born6 or naturalised7), or the subject of a neutral state8.
-A subject of an enemy state who is neither residing nor carrying on business in an enemy or enemy-subjugated country is not an alien enemy
+A subject of an enemy state who is neither residing nor carrying on business in an enemy or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.